 Better to see something once than to hear about it a thousand times- Asian Proverb

-For me the Seychelles was a random holiday choice for my birthday (not honeymoon *cough*).
+For me the Seychelles was a random holiday choice for my birthday (not honeymoon, babymoon or any other moon lol).
 I wanted to go somewhere completely different where I could “reinvigorate” from the heavy workload at the office and the Seychelles seemed to fit the bill.
-My birthday celebration and pampering officially began with the welcome champagne on the Air Seychelles flight from Tanzania (it felt even more special as there was just two of us in the business class cabin).
+My birthday celebration and pampering officially began with the welcome champagne on the Air Seychelles flight from Tanzania (it felt even more special as there was just me and another passenger in the business class cabin).
 After a short 3.5 hours flight, the plane landed in the Seychelles.

 It would have been a seamless transition from the airport to the villa, if I hadn’t forgotten the name of the villa booked and misplaced the printout confirming the booking.
 Well you can’t really blame me for my unusual disorganised state, the villa booking was rather last-minute due to an unexpected flight schedule change by Air Seychelles (read more about that here).
 It took me 40 minutes to find the villa information and to finally get cleared by immigration and customs.
 We then picked up our hired car and it was Helloooo Seychelles! 🙂